goforgery/forgery2-site/www/en/api.md

 ### <a class="jump" name="app.VERB"></a>app.VERB(path, [callback...], callback)

 The `app.VERB()` methods provide the routing functionality in Forgery, where __VERB__ is one of the HTTP verbs, such as `app.Post()`.
-Multiple callbacks may be given, all are treated equally, and behave just like middleware, with the one exception that these callbacks may invoke `next("route")` to bypass the remaining route callback(s).
+Multiple callbacks may be given, all are treated equally, and behave just like middleware, with the one exception that these callbacks may invoke `next()` to bypass the remaining route callback(s).
 This mechanism can be used to perform pre-conditions on a route then pass control to subsequent routes when there is no reason to proceed with the route matched.

 The following snippet illustrates the most simple route definition possible.
 Forgery translates the path strings to regular expressions, used internally to match incoming requests.
 Query strings are not considered when performing these matches, for example "GET /" would match the following route, as would "GET /?name=ric".